Aug. 30, 2025 - Freedomain Radio - Stefan Molyneux

 It's like, well, what do you mean you weren't prepared?

-So, I mean, you have to make a case and to make the case, you have to define your terms.
+And to make the case, you have to define your terms.

-So if you come in and say, well, I didn't want to talk about actually defining my terms, that seems like you just want us to slide a whole bunch of stuff past people's consciousness without having to define it.
+So if you come in and say, well, I didn't want to talk about actually defining my terms, that seems like you just want us to slide a whole bunch of stuff, stuff past people's consciousness without having to define it.

 That seems kind of a bit slimy, if that makes sense.